Empty sella syndrome is a condition in which the pituitary gland shrinks or becomes flattened.

 Complications of secondary empty sella syndrome are related to the cause of pituitary gland disease or to the effects of too little pituitary hormone.

-Contact your health care provider if you develop symptoms of abnormal pituitary function, such as a disrupted menstrual cycle or impotence.
+Contact your health care provider if you develop symptoms of abnormal pituitary function, such as menstrual cycle problems or impotence.

 Melmed S, Kleinberg D, Ho Ken.
 Pituitary physiology and diagnostic evaluation.
 In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 8.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 8.